volmer/bootsy/README.md

 *Note*: this option is automatically defined if you use `bootsy_area` without a `Bootsy::Container` model.

+## Configuration

+You can set the image sizes available (small, medium, large and/or its original), its dimensions and more.
+Take a look at the initalizer file, `/config/initializers/bootsy.rb`.

 ## I18n

 Bootsy defines some i18n keys.
 The english translation is automatically added to your `config/locales` directory as `bootsy.en.yml`.
 You can follow that template in order to translate Bootsy for your language.
 You can find some examples [here](https://github.com/volmer/bootsy/tree/master/config/locales).
 It is also necessary to add a translation for Bootstrap-wysihtml5, the javascript editor, in your assets pipeline.
 Instructions [here](https://github.com/jhollingworth/bootstrap-wysihtml5#i18n).